 What You Will Need

-M-Audio Fast Track Pro - Video Editing Software – If you’re on a Mac, then you can use iMovie.
-If you’re on a PC then I recommend using Adobe Premiere Elements 9.
-You can even try it for Free for 30 days.
-Retail on this software is $79.99.
-Not a bad price I think.
+• Video Editing Software – If you’re on a Mac, then you can use iMovie.
+If you’re on a PC then I recommend using Davinci Resolve.
 Here’s where you can check it out.
-Adobe Premiere Elements
+Davinci Resolve

 Have a question or an opinion?
 Leave a comment below.